NewcastleRSE/rse-team-website/_team/fatih-cigirci.md

         - Development of database and front-end to replace existing system.
 ---

 Fatih joined the Research Software Engineering team in March 2023.
-He's an enthusiastic and social developer with over 5 years of professional experience across multiple industries.
-Someone who’s always eager to: explore, experiment, learn new technologies.
+He's an enthusiastic developer with over 5 years of professional experience across multiple industries.
+Someone who’s always eager to: explore, experiment and learn new technologies.
 He has previously worked within the .NET ecosystem working mostly on custom API’s, Azure Functions, performant optimized code as a Solution Developer/DevOps.